About the Ad Hoc Committee

 Currently a member of the Plaid Dragon Collective (1985-), the former Co-Chair (2010-2012) and National Secretary (2012-2014), and serve on the Advisory Board of the Jericho Movement for Amnesty for Political Prisoners and POW’s.
 Currently she is doing lobby work in Washington D.C. for Leonard Peltier’s clemency campaign and for treatment of his health issues, and will be doing the same for Jericho Federal Prisoners.

-• Opium Sabbath, Social Media/Activist
+• Opium Sabbah, Social Media/Activist

 Opium Sabbah brings a rich and diverse musical legacy to his music.
 Son of the legendary Cheb i Sabbah, Opium Sabbah was raised listening to the spiritually rich and exotic music of India and North Africa.
 He watched and listened as his father pioneered a new genre of world music, and was introduced to musicians, vocalists and producers who would later influence his own musical career, such as Shukhwat Ali Khan, Cheb Khaled, Hassan Hakmoun, and many others.